From improving adoption, to keeping compliant with GDPR, we solve the biggest CRM challenges.

 As part of My Customer’s ongoing series where IT leaders tackle the challenges most commonly reported by adopters of their category of tools, John Cheney, CEO of Workbooks, and Penny Lowe, head of service delivery at Workbooks, share their advice on how to overcome CRM stumbling blocks.

 1. “Our employees aren’t using it enough/at all.
 How can we improve adoption?”

 JC.
-Most organizations invest time and resources in internal communication – for the launch and for the first critical months following the launch – to enthuse, to clearly communicate goals and priorities and drive behavior.
+Most organisations invest time and resources in internal communication – for the launch and for the first critical months following the launch – to enthuse, to clearly communicate goals and priorities and drive behaviour.
 Like many things in life, the difference between success and failure could be one person or a small group of people who realise the value of CRM.
 They understand the problems it’s addressing, dedicate time and energy to making it work for them and help drive adoption by their team and other colleagues.

 Look for these champions and help them get quick wins.
 Then communicate the impact of these changes to the wider user group clearly explaining the business benefits/outcomes e.g. in terms of increased revenue, improved customer satisfaction, reduced operational cost (e.g. less re-keying of information as a result of doing more in CRM or integrating CRM with back office systems), Improved visibilty of metrics/KPIs.